 While the value of World of Hyatt points is more reliable than its competitors, it’s always a risky proposition to buy points if you aren’t imminently planning a booking.

-Indeed, with the recent news of Marriott Bonvoy’s upcoming devaluation, World of Hyatt is the only major hotel program that will keep using an award chart in 2022.
-However, they’ve recently introduced off-peak and peak pricing, which could be a sign of further changes to come in future years.
+Indeed, with the Marriott Bonvoy devaluation, World of Hyatt is the only major hotel program that will keep publishing an award chart in 2022.
+However, the introduction of off-peak and peak pricing could be a sign of further changes to come in future years.